imchocomint/hyprplus/README.md

 Install all the required dependencies, then build the packages with the init.sh file pointed to /hyprland-git/ directory instead of /hyprland/.

 ## Build
-Should only be used after installing the packages (this is not an install script since without the .deb packages the build process is broken).
+Should only be used after installing the packages (this is not an install script since without the required development packages the build process is broken).
 ```
 git clone https://github.com/imchocomint/hyprplus
 cd ./hyprplus/build